Divyanshi-Joshi/Divyanshi-Joshi/README.md

 # 💫 About Me:
 👋 Hello, I am Divyanshi!
 I am an AI/ML Enthusiast and Web Development Learner.
-🎓 Pursuing B.Tech in CSE @ MAIT '26
+🎓 Pursuing B.Tech in CSE @ MAIT'26
 🛠️ I am currently working on applying ML techniques in the field of healthcare and building full-stack web development projects!
-⚡ Connect with me on [LinkedIn!](https://www.linkedin.com/in/your-linkedin-profile).
+⚡ Connect with me on [LinkedIn!](https://www.linkedin.com/in/your-linkedin-profile)

 ---